Policy Against Sexual Assault

 Conduct of Hearing

 The hearing will follow established procedures as set forth by the Dean of Students Office unless otherwise outlined in this policy.
 The Investigators, unless otherwise specified by the Dean of Students, will serve as witnesses for the conduct case.
 The standard of the evidence used in the hearing is a preponderance standard (“more likely than not”).
 The individual bringing forth the complaint may serve as co-complainant or witness and can choose to testify or not; the individual’s involvement can be determined up to the time of the hearing.
-At the hearing, the findings of the investigation will be admitted, but are not binding on the Panel.
+At the hearing, the findings of the investigation will be admitted, but are not binding on the Boarad.

+Direct questioning between the respondent and the alleged victim will not be permitted.
 Whether the alleged victim is serving as the complainant or as a witness, alternative testimony options will be given, such as placing a privacy screen in the hearing room, or allowing the alleged victim to testify outside the physical presence of the accused individual, such as by electronic means.
 While these options are intended to help make the alleged victim more comfortable, they are not intended to work to the disadvantage of the accused student.

 These procedures are entirely administrative in nature and are not considered legal proceedings.
 No audio or video recording of any kind other than as required by institutional procedure is permitted, nor is formal legal representation allowed.
 At the Dean of Student’s discretion, the Chair may remove anyone disrupting the meeting from the discussion.
 These same opportunities and privileges extend to all parties to the complaint.